06 Nov LIFE Runners By-laws

 Section 1.
 Chapter Formation

-To form a chapter you must have no less than 5 members and a designated chapter leader, assistant leader, social media manager, and a chaplain.
-Once these requirements have been reached you must contact the board of directors(firstname.lastname@example.org) with the designated members and they will establish the official chapter on the website and social media page.
+To form a chapter you must have no less than 5 members and a designated chapter leader, assistant and chaplain.
+Once these requirements have been reached, contact firstname.lastname@example.org with the designated members.
+See active chapter requirements at liferunners.org/chapters.

 Section 2.
 Chapter Leadership Tasks

-Chapter leaders serve voluntarily after approval of the Board of Directors and are expected to uphold certain moral standards in their position of leadership.
+Chapter leaders serve voluntarily and are expected to uphold certain moral standards in their position of leadership.
 These standards are set in Article III Section 1 of the by-laws.
-Any leader who does not maintain the standards of this corporation will be removed from leadership.
+Any leader who does not maintain the standards of this ministry will be removed from leadership.

 The expectation is for the leadership team to build a schedule for the coming 12 months with at least one local meeting a month.
 The objective is to raise awareness for the Unborn and to bring help to those in crisis pregnancies.